Shared inbox software: Boosting team collaboration and productivity

 This can happen for a variety of reasons, one of which is that the list might have inactive email addresses.

 Low engagement rates can similarly trigger spam filters.
-You'll want to vet any purchased email list thoroughly to ensure you're not going to ruin your reputation and end up triggering spam filters.
+You'll want to vet any purchased email list thoroughly to ensure you're not going to ruin your sender's reputation and end up triggering spam filters.

 If your emails are going to spam, you might have another problem — your images.